capitalone/DataProfiler/README.md

 # Data Profiler | What's in your data?

+The Data Profiler is a Python library designed for data exploration, analysis and **sensative data detection**.

+Loading **Data** is simple and only requires a single command, the library automatically identifies, formats and loads files. **Profiling** the Data is equally simple.
+With a single command the library can identify the schema, statistics, entities, distributions and more.

-The Data Profiler provides insights on the schema and statistics of any file or dataset it profiles.
-Further, the Data Profiler has pre-built deep learning models to identify **sensitive data** and other entities.
+Further, Data Profiler comes with a cutting edge pre-built deep learning model, used to identify **sensitive data** (or **PII**) and other entities.
+It's even possible to extend the existing model and add new entities of interest or build new pipelines for entity recognition entirely.

 The best part?
-It only takes a few lines of code:
+Getting started only takes a few lines of code:

 ```python
 import json